 For automotive LPG the price you pay includes excise of $0.134 per litre, as at August 2018.

 More information on current fuel excise rates for all fuel types may be viewed on the Australian Taxation Office (ATO) website.

 Some consumers think petrol prices increase by more than usual just before public holidays and long weekends.

 Our last detailed review of prices in the five largest cities around every public holiday found that, on average, public holiday price increases were no larger than the usual price cycle increases during the year.

 These price rises may be more noticeable before holiday weekends because many motorists are making long trips and using more petrol than usual.

-Price cycles are the result of deliberate pricing policies of petrol retailers and not directly related to changes in costs.
+Price cycles are the result of deliberate pricing policies of petrol retailers, and are not directly related to changes in wholesale costs.

 The duration of petrol price cycles in Sydney, Melbourne, Brisbane and Adelaide varies from cycle to cycle, and has increased in recent years.

 In 2017, price cycle durations in these capital cities ranged from a low of 11 days to a high of 61 days.

 In Perth, the price cycle has consistently remained around seven days.